msuhail1997/Steering-Control-using-Imitation-Learning/README.md

 * Transfer Learning

 A comparitive study was done between these 5 models.
-For each model, we have provided a README.md file to help run that module.
+Each model has a README.md file to run that module.

-model.py contains the model
+model.py - model file
-train.py contains the training and validation code utils.py contains helper functions drive.py is used for running the model on the simulator
+train.py - training and validation code
+utils.py - helper functions
+drive.py - driver code to run the model on the simulator